Dead Cert (novel): Plot

-Admiral should have won his race at Maidenhead, but an unexpected fall and the death of top jockey Bill Davidson gave jockey Alan York and his mount the win instead.
-But Alan recognized sabotage when he saw it and was not about to let a murderous act go unpunished, even if it meant risking his own life to bring his friend's killers to justice.
+Admiral should have won his race at Maidenhead, but an unexpected fall and the accidental death of top jockey Bill Davidson gave his friend, Alan York, the win instead.
+But Alan recognised a trip wire when he saw one and was not about to let a murderous act go unpunished.
+The trouble was that he left drawing it to the attention of the authorities too late and the evidence had disappeared.
+Only the efficient Police Inspector Lodge is prepared to believe that it was a deliberate killing - and at first is inclined to suspect Alan's involvement.